 The Heat Doesn't Care About Miami's Black Youth

-Right now, the next LeBron James or Dwayne Wade could be a kid hitting three-pointers inside one of the new gyms at Overtown’s Gibson Park or Liberty City’s Charles Hadley Park.
+Right now, the next LeBron James or Dwyane Wade could be a kid hitting three-pointers inside one of the new gyms at Overtown’s Gibson Park or Liberty City’s Charles Hadley Park.
 Arison and Riley wouldn’t know because Heat officials do not engage Miami’s black community.
-Sure the team has fundraisers, hosts a family festival, and donates tickets to youth programs, but that's not enough.
+Sure, the team holds fundraisers, hosts a family festival, and donates tickets to youth programs, but that's not enough.

 Arison and Riley could learn from the Miami Dolphins.
 The city’s NFL franchise donates the proceeds from its specialty license plate — roughly $250,000 per year — to local youth charities and regional sporting events.
 That’s not all.
 In June, head coach Adam Gase invited the Miami Norland Senior High School football team and Liberty City Optimist Club kids to watch the Dolphins’ summer practice sessions at the Nova Southeastern University training facility.